 Third, determine the T-statistic for the compressive strength in question.

 Fourth, review Table 1 in ASTM E 178 to determine if value in question is an outlier.

 - Value to the right so NOT an outlier

 If sample is identified as an outlier, a new core shall be taken at the same offset within approximately 2 feet of the original sample core.
 It shall be retested accordingly.
-A spreadsheet is available to determine outliers and is located at V:\Materials Forms.
+The Outlier Analysis spreadsheet is available in SharePoint to determine outliers.

 502.1.11 Contractor Quality Control (Sec 502.11)

 - Aggregate Sampling Hints: